All Products

 Examples

-Mask sensitive personal information
+Mask personal information columns

--- Create a table for sensitive information.
+-- Create the table

-CREATE TABLE if NOT EXISTS personal_info (
+CREATE TABLE IF NOT EXISTS personal_info (

 id bigint COMMENT 'The unique ID of the user.',